SAP-samples/partner-reference-application/Tutorials/41-Manage-Data-Privacy.md

     > Note: Use the subaccount to which you added the SAP Audit Log Viewer service.

-2. Open the Poetry Slam Manager application.
+2. Open the Poetry Slams application.
 As a result, a list with several poetry slams is shown.

 3. Open a poetry slam that has the status *Fully Booked*.

      > Note: Several visitors are shown in the *Bookings* list.
-As the visitor name is annotated with *isPotentiallySensitive*, the read access will be logged.
+As the *email* is annotated with *isPotentiallySensitive*, the read access will be logged.

 4. Choose *Edit* and change the description of the poetry slam.
-Save your changes to publish the changes.
+Save your changes.

     > Note: As *Changed By* is annotated with *isPotentiallyPersonal*, the write access will be logged.